lelloc/doc-admin/content/ticket-settings/templates.rst

    The body of the email sent to the users.

 Attachments
-   It is possible to add one ore more attachments to this template.
+   It is possible to add one or more attachments to this template.
 Attachments can be added in the :doc:`attachments` screen.

 Validity \*
    Set the validity of this resource.
 Each resource can be used in OTRS only, if this field is set to *valid*.
 Setting this field to *invalid* or *invalid-temporarily* will disable the use of the resource.